Members and Biographies

 Luc advocates for Aboriginal Veterans and their families, especially those living in remote communities with little access to health and home care services.
 He maintains communication with his area Members of Parliament in pursuit of fair treatment of Aboriginal Veterans.

-She was a member of the Research Implementation Committee and a member of the first Board of Governors for the Canadian Institute of Military and Veteran Health Research (CIMVHR).
-She continues her involvement with CIMVHR as a scientist.
+She was a member of the first Board of Governors for the Canadian Institute of Military and Veteran Health Research (CIMVHR) and continues her involvement with CIMVHR as a scientist.
 In the community, Heidi is the Vice-Chair of the Champlain Regional Stroke Network (CRSN) steering committee, and Chair of the CRSN education committee.

 Lieutenant-Colonel (retired) Kimberley Unterganschnigg has proudly served Canada for over 40 years.
 After 9 years in the naval reserve, Kimberley had a highly successful 28-year career in the regular force as an Air Force Logistics Officer.
 Highlights of her military career include deployments in support of the Gulf War, UN peacekeeping, and the war in Afghanistan.
 She was awarded the Queen’s Silver Jubilee Medal and the Order of Military Merit.
 Upon retiring from the military in 2016, she spent three years in the Public Service with Status of Women Canada and the Canadian Coast Guard.